dima74/factorio-mods-localization/README.md

 * In order to correctly upload your existing translations to Crowdin, files in any localization folder (such as `/locale/de`) should have same names as files in `/locale/en` folder.
 Otherwise some translations can be missed.
 * Please ask any questions or report bugs by creating new [issue](https://github.com/dima74/factorio-mods-localization/issues)

-## Detail description of how it works
+## Detailed description of how it works
 0. Mod author has mod repository on GitHub
 1. Mod author installs GitHub app (for his mod repository)
 2. Our service creates subdirectory in our Crowdin project and upload original strings and existing translations into it
-3. Every week our service take strings from Crowdin and make commit to GitHub repository (if there are any changes)
+3. Every week our service takes strings from Crowdin and make commit to GitHub repository (if there are any changes)
 4. Every time original (locale/en) strings are changed, our service changes appropriate strings on Crowdin